NIHR | Manchester Biomedical Research Centre

 Digital Infrastructure

 The Digital Infrastructure (DI) programme is a key component of Manchester BRC’s core infrastructure.
-The DI team of research data engineers, statisticians, software engineers and wearables experts, provides support across four broad areas: access to data, software engineering, data science, and translation of health technologies to clinical practice.
+The DI team of research data engineers and information governance experts provides support for our colleagues across three broad areas: access to data, data science, and translation and adoption of health technologies to clinical practice.

 1. Access to data from: population-based electronic health records, deep clinical phenotypes, the NIHR Health Informatics Collaborative (HIC)